Yellowstone Summer Lodging

 This historic cabin facility is located near Old Faithful Inn and includes a one-story main lodge built in the 1920′s featuring massive logs and stone pillars.
 Tremendous views of the Old Faithful Geyser can be seen from the lobby area, which houses a bakery/snack shop and cafeteria-style food court.

 Completed in 1999, the Snow Lodge is the newest of the park’s full service hotels, and has been recognized with the Cody Award for Western Design and Travel and Leisure’s Inn of the Month.

 Roosevelt Lodge Cabins

 Roosevelt Lodge Cabins, built in 1920 near Yellowstone’s Tower Falls area, is located near a campsite once used by President Theodore Roosevelt.
 The rustic cabins and family-style dining are a favorite of families and fisherman alike.

 What You Can Expect

 Yellowstone National Park is an authentic American experience, which should keep every guest and visitor deeply engaged and spending time exploring the park.
-With this in mind, we do not have televisions or radios in the rooms or cabins, but telephones are available in most hotel and lodge rooms.
+With this in mind, we do not have televisions, wireless internet or radios in the rooms or cabins, but telephones are available in most hotel and lodge rooms.
 Cabins do not have telephones.

 The daily high temperatures in Yellowstone rarely exceed the low-80 degrees Fahrenheit.
 Because “it’s a dry heat,” hotels and cabins do not have air conditioning; however, fans are provided.
 Accessible accommodations are available.
 Please note that all park accommodations are non-smoking.